mmistakes/so-simple-theme/_styles/2019-06-01-watercolor.md

 ### Main Features
 * Pigment-based effects such as **pigment turbulence and bleeding**
 * Edge-based effects such as **edge darkening and gaps & overlaps**
-* Substrate-based effects such as **paper granulation and distortion**
+* Canvas-based effects such as **paper granulation and distortion**
-* Substrate can be attached to the underlying motion
+* canvas can be attached to the underlaying motion
 * Use PaintFX and NoiseFX to **attach effects** onto the animation
 * Use proxies to **control the style with invisible objects**
 * The stylization is also **available in Nuke** for Indie/Studio subscribers to add the watercolor style to offline renders (i.e., Arnold, Renderman)